haveno-dex/haveno/docs/developer-guide.md

 ## Import Haveno into development environment

+VSCode is recommended.

-Follow [instructions](import-haveno.md) to import Haveno into a development environment.
+Otherwise follow [instructions](import-haveno.md) to import Haveno into a Eclipse or IntelliJ IDEA.

 ## Run end-to-end API tests